 It is a misconception that self-directed learners learn alone in isolation.
 Rather, they learn as they go through life, interacting and collaborating with children and young people of all ages and adults too, asking for help and direction when they need it.

-However, it is also a misconception that children need to be taught.
+However, it is also a misconception that children always need to be taught.
 A statement that went viral on Twitter recently said:

 “If children went to school at six months old and teachers gave them walking lessons, within a single generation people would come to believe that humans couldn’t walk without going to school.”